natcobbinah/DiningReviewAPI/README.md

 # DiningReviewAPI
-Implementation of diningReviewAPI codecademy portfolio project challenge on Spring/SpringBoot(still in progress...subject to modifications)
+Implementation of diningReviewAPI codecademy portfolio project challenge on Spring/SpringBoot

 - [NOTE] Inbuilt h2 database is used to persist to data to file, so no need for an external db